-Itaúsa S.A.: (Independent Member) Effective Member of the Board of Directors since May 2021; Coordinator of the Strategy and ew Businesses Committee and member of the Governance and People Committee since May 2021.
+Itaúsa S.A.: (Independent Member) Effective Member of the Board of Directors since May 2021; Coordinator of the Strategy and ew Businesses Committee and member of the Governance and People Committee since May 2021 and Member of Related Party Committee since August 2021.
 Industry in which it operates: Holding company.